Sternum Pain, Clicking or Popping in your Chest Bone after Heart Surgery?

 - The feeling that each side of your rib cage moves separately when breathing

 …Then, you may have sternal nonunion and instability.

 What can be done to treat sternal nonunion and instability?

 Chest wall stabilization has been proven to be an effective treatment for this condition.
 This procedure uses titanium metal plates to bridge the fractured bone and give it the much-needed stability it lacks.
 Chest wall stabilization has low recurrence and complication rates.
 In a review of treatments for sternal nonunion and instability in the Annals of Plastic Surgery published in January 2005, all subjects who underwent the above-mentioned procedure experienced a successful outcome.
 The pain was completely resolved in all patients, wounds healed to completion, and there was no incidence of subsequent infection.

 About the Author: Dr. Michael Rose

-Dr. Michael Rose, MD, FACS has been performing Chest Wall Stabilization for over a decade.
+Dr. Michael Rose, MD, FACS, has been performing Chest Wall Stabilization for over a decade.
 Nearly 100 percent of his patients have experienced healing of chest wall instability.
-Double board certified in plastic surgery and general surgery, Dr. Rose specializes in range of procedures, including breast augmentation, tummy tucks, facelifts and liposuction.
+Double board certified in plastic surgery and general surgery, Dr. Rose specializes in a range of procedures, including breast augmentation, tummy tucks, facelifts, and liposuction.